 When to start learning to read Chinese

-Although Chinese children’s books are not the best for beginner Chinese language learners, there are lessons we can learn from how Chinese children begin to learn reading Chinese, that they learn to speak before they learn to read.
+Although Chinese children’s books are not the best for Chinese language learners, especially beginners, there are lessons we can learn from how Chinese children develop their literacy skills.

-Therefore, the most sensible thing for an adult student to do is to learn spoken Chinese before learning to read.
-Learning to read can be achieved more quickly and more efficiently with some Chinese speaking abilities.
+Therefore, the most sensible thing for an adult student to do is to learn spoken Chinese first, followed by learning to read.

-When students are ready to learn how to read Chinese and they need something to read, the most reliable reading materials would be the tailor-made materials which are carefully crafted based on how many Chinese characters and combinations students know.
+When students are ready to learn how to read Chinese, the most reliable reading materials would be the tailor-made materials which are carefully crafted based on how many Chinese characters and combinations students know.

-It’s like after students have learned some characters and words, a book is handed to them and says “enjoy”!
+It’s like that, after students have learned some characters and words, a book is handed to them, which they can enjoy.